Chaitya62/MoviePlotBot/README.md

   MoviePlotBot is a twitter bot that lets you search the plot of any movie just tag *Pending* in your tweet by the movie title and you will get an instant reply from MoviePlotBot.

-#What does it does that?
+#What does it do that?

   It Basically uses two APIs